whatdoineed2do/gpod-utils/README.md

 # `gpod utils`
-Command line tools using [libgpod](https://sourceforge.net/p/gtkpod/libgpod/ci/master/tree/) to access iPod data.
+Command line tools using [`libgpod`](https://sourceforge.net/p/gtkpod/libgpod/ci/master/tree/) to access `iPod` data.

 Whilst `libgpod` appears to be in sunset mode (last release in 2015) recent 2021 Fedora and Debian distros still provide `gtkpod` in their standard repos.
-However there are still many old iPods in the wild with a mini resurrgence of popularity for the iPod 4/5/5.5/Classic units given the relative ease in replacing batteries and swapping out their power hungry harddisks for larger capacity SD cards.
+However there are still many old iPods in the wild with a mini resurrgence of popularity for the `iPod` 4/5/5.5/Classic units given the relative ease in replacing batteries and swapping out their power hungry harddisks for larger capacity SD cards.

+### mount points
+Most modern Linux distros and window managers will try to automount old `iPod`'s filesystem to a location such as `/run/media/${USER}/<name of iPod>/`.
+However this is not a given and I've seen this fail for `iPhones` and `iPod touch` even though the distros mount items through `gvfs`.
+If your `iPod` is not automounted, try the following to mount `mkdir -p /tmp/ipod && ifuse /tmp/ipod` and this to unmount `fusermout -u /tmp/ipod` when done.

 ## `gpod-ls`
-Simple utility that parses an iPod db and generates a `json` output of the internal playlists (main playlist `iPod`) as well as the user generated playlists - the main playlist will list most of the available track information and the other playlists will contain less verbose data.
+Simple utility that parses an `iPod` db and generates a `json` output of the internal playlists (main playlist `iPod`) as well as the user generated playlists - the main playlist will list most of the available track information and the other playlists will contain less verbose data.

 Optionally an `SQLite3` db can be generated for easier investigation.

-This utility can work on a mounted iPod or directly pointing the `iTunesDB` file - the following works on an old iPod Video 5G.
+This utility can work on a mounted `iPod` or directly pointing the `iTunesDB` file - the following works on an old `iPod Video 5G`.
 ```
-$ gpod-ls /run/media/ray/IPOD | tee ipod.json
+$ gpod-ls /run/media/ray/IPOD | tee ipod.json | jq '.'
 {
   "ipod_data" {
     "playlists": {